Apply for a Trade Account

 If you’re into having your everyday items close to hand, vintage-style towel holders may be the perfect option.
 Their minimal design and decorative lines can help turn something every day – somewhere to place folded towels – into a standout feature of your bathroom.

 Wicker baskets can provide vital storage options – not to mention some rustic charm – to a traditionally styled bathroom.
 We recommend baskets for your towels, toilet rolls, and other bathroom essentials if you’re aiming for a heritage inspired décor with plenty of rich wooden features.

 A simple method of getting the most from a cosy bathroom is to pick furniture that stretches upwards like a column, rather than protruding outwards like a more traditional cabinet.
-For example, opting for a tall option like this Roper Rhodes cabinet will provide endless possibilities for storing towels and toiletries while remaining unobtrusive.
+For example, opting for a tall option like this pictured cabinet will provide endless possibilities for storing towels and toiletries while remaining unobtrusive.

 Inexpensive yet charming, mason jars can provide a simple but effective storage method while giving your bathroom a touch of heritage charm.

 Available from many high-street stores and homeware retailers, mason jars can be used to store toothbrushes, soap, cotton buds, and all manner of bathroom essentials – giving your bathroom a rustic feel.
 If your bathroom has a colour theme, try painting your jars with the colour of your choice for a distressed, vintage-style effect.

 Compartmentalising the storage space within your shelves can also be a handy way of separating your toiletries, so you’ll never reach for the soap and end up with a tube of toothpaste again.